+The Impact of Avoidance on a Company.
+Denial.
+And no, I’m not talking about the river in Egypt.
 The word denial tends to bring to mind personal issues.
 Yet, denial is alive and well in the workplace.
 Chances are denial brought its good friend avoidance and they could be camping out in offices and cubicles … Continue reading Are You a Management Ostrich?

 How Failure Teaches Leaders What Can’t Be Taught.
 On Saturday, I had the honor of speaking at the Marin Teen Girl Conference.
 Presented by the Marin Women's Commission, it’s a conference for teens designed by teens to “a safe forum for Marin’s teenage girls to explore their place in the world, gain skills to create … Continue reading The Making of Leaders